jonlighthall/fortran/readme.md

 ### Prerequisites

-Requies the a compiler for Fortran, such as GNU Fortran.
+Requies a compiler for Fortran, such as GNU Fortran.
-Use the following command to install GFortran on Linux.
+Use the following command to install GFortran, etc, on Linux.

-`sudo apt install gfortran`
+`sudo apt -y install git make gfortran`

 ### Cloning